iankorf/apple/iklib/README.md

 Two 16-bit areas are reserved for address.

-### random byte

-This is an 8-bit random byte, so not very random.

 ### math

 Math functions for add, sub, mul store their operands and return values here.